Northstar (character): X-Men

-When HYDRA forms an alliance with the cults the Dawn of the White Light and the Hand, the groups start recruiting new agents from the superhero community by killing, resurrecting, and brainwashing them.
-The X-Man Wolverine is one of their victims, brainwashed into becoming a HYDRA assassin.
+When Hydra forms an alliance with the cults the Dawn of the White Light and the Hand, the groups start recruiting new agents from the superhero community by killing, resurrecting, and brainwashing them.
+The X-Man Wolverine is one of their victims, brainwashed into becoming a Hydra assassin.
 He eventually attacks the X-Men and kills Northstar.
-One of the New Mutants, Elixir, manages to heal Northstar's wounds but is unable to revive him.
+One of the New Mutants, Elixir, manages to heal Northstar's wounds, but is unable to revive him.
 A few days later a statue of Northstar is placed in a garden of statues of fallen X-Men on the campus grounds.
-S.H.I.E.L.D. requests that Northstar be decapitated (to prevent resurrection) but his corpse is stolen by Elektra, another brainwashed victim of HYDRA.
+S.H.I.E.L.D. requests that Northstar be decapitated (to prevent resurrection) but his corpse is stolen by Elektra, another brainwashed victim of Hydra.
 A resurrected Northstar leads an attack with Elektra on the S.H.I.E.L.D.
 Helicarrier, crippling S.H.I.E.L.D. and putting Nick Fury in critical condition.
 Northstar also takes the time to kill racists and homophobes all across the country, and uses his regained 'flash' ability to generate a brief blinding light.
 Wolverine meets Northstar, but is taken prisoner by the other Dawn of the White Light mutants, all of whom he kills except for Northstar.
-When Northstar refuses to tell Wolverine the location of HYDRA's command center, Wolverine knocks him out asks S.H.I.E.L.D. to psychologically "deprogram" him.
+When Northstar refuses to tell Wolverine the location of Hydra's command center, Wolverine knocks him out and asks S.H.I.E.L.D. to psychologically "deprogram" him.

 Not long afterward, the mysterious Children of the Vault abduct Northstar from the S.H.I.E.L.D. holding facility, to use him to kill Sabretooth and the X-Men.
 They easily are able to control Northstar due to the Hand's previous mental manipulations.
 Under their control he finds his sister about to commit suicide and stops her so that The Children can mentally control her too.
 Together they attack the school under The Children's command and make quick work of several X-Men, notably Iceman and Anole, whose encounter with Northstar briefly shakes him from mind-control.
 Leaving Aurora to battle the X-Men, Northstar begins a search for Sabretooth but is stopped by Rogue and Cable.
 The X-Men take Northstar and Aurora to the S.H.I.E.L.D.
 Helicarrier to try to fix their mental damage.
 Using their V.R. equipment the X-Men allow the twins to relive their lives at an accelerated pace.
 The process is interrupted near the end of the session by Exodus, creating a telepathic connection between the twins.
 Using each other's emotional support they apparently manage to face their inner turmoils.
 This gives both more control of their powers.